davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO I'm going to have to log off soon, but the idea I'm trying out here is to do this next transition by first refocusing from "solving failover" to "solving distributed variable," and then point out that's the path we were already on: consensus is the problem of keeping replicas of a variable in sync, we have replicas of a variable, and we were trying to keep them in sync.
 The strategy we chose was to pass all the updates through a single leader, who coordinates the replication proess.
 But it seems that strategy wasn't fault tolerant.

 Then we can try to get more crisp on what consensus really is and think of other ways we could solve it.

+A sentence: If we have to tackle consensus to get failover working, we may as well just use consensus to solve the distributed variable problem in the first place.

 ---